Pairboard/Pairboard/README.md

 # Pairboard

-Development verison of the Pairboard app.
+Development version of the Pairboard app.
 This currently has no live hosting or live database.

 ## Getting started Unix Flavoured Terminals